c4llv07e/4cc/README.md

 this compiles `4ed` (platform layer), `4ed_app.so` (core layer), `custom_4coder.so` (custom layer) and puts the runtime resourses next to the binary (`bindings.4coder`, `config.4coder`, `font` directory, `themes` directory, and some custom layers).

 ### Custom targets
 4coder is split between two layer (core and custom).
 If at build time the `custom=<target>` is specified the build system will build the `<target>/<target>.cpp`.
 By cloning this repo recursively, some example custom layers will also be cloned and can be built by passing the name of the folder as argument to the build system.
+Build `4coder_byp` for a vim like experience or build `4coder_fleury` for a emacs like experience.
+4coder is emacs like by default, but the 4coder_fleury custom layer has more features then what you get out of the box.

 	4ed_build opt custom=4coder_byp